-7.5.3 Implementing Categories Defined by Probability and Similarity
+7.5.3.
+Implementing Categories Defined by Probability and Similarity

-Many categories cannot be defined in terms of required properties, and instead must be defined probabilistically, where category membership is determined by properties that resources are likely to share.
+Many categories cannot be defined using tests for required properties, and instead must be defined probabilistically; category membership is determined by properties that resources are likely to have, not by properties they must have.
 Consider the category "friend."
 You probably consider many people to be your friends, but you have longtime friends, school friends, workplace friends, friends you see only at the gym, and friends of your parents.
 Each of these types of friends represents a different cluster of common properties.
-If someone is described to you as a potential friend or date, how accurately can you predict that the person will become a friend?
+If someone is described to you as a potential friend, how accurately can you predict that the person will become a friend?

-Probabilistic categories can be challenging to define and use because it can be difficult to keep in mind the complex feature correlations and probabilities exhibited by different clusters of instances from some domain.
+Probabilistic categories can be challenging to define and use because it can be difficult to keep in mind the complex feature correlations and probabilities exhibited by different clusters of instances.
 Furthermore, when the category being learned is broad with a large number of members, the sample from which you learn strongly shapes what you learn.
-For example, people who grow up in high-density and diverse urban areas may have less predictable ideas of what an acceptable potential date looks like than someone in a remote rural area with a more homogeneous population.
+For example, people who grow up in high-density and diverse urban areas may have less predictable ideas of who an acceptable friend might be than someone in a remote rural area with a more homogeneous population.

 More generally, if you are organizing a domain where the resources are active, change their state, or are measurements of properties that vary and co-occur probabilistically, the sample you choose strongly affects the accuracy of models for classification or prediction.
-In The Signal and the Noise, statistician Nate Silver explains how many notable predictions failed because of poor sampling techniques.
-One common sampling mistake is to use too short a historical window to assemble the training dataset; this is often a corollary of a second mistake, an over reliance on recent data because it is more available.
-For example, the collapse of housing prices and the resulting financial crisis of 2008 can be explained in part because the models that lenders used to predict mortgage foreclosures were based on data from 1980-2005, when house prices tended to grow higher.
-As a result, when mortgage foreclosures increased rapidly, the results were "out of sample" and were initially misinterpreted, delaying responses to the crisis.
+In the book The Signal and the Noise, statistician Nate Silver explains how many notable predictions failed because of poor sampling techniques.
+One common sampling mistake is to use too short a historical window to assemble the training dataset; this is often a corollary of a second mistake, an over-reliance on recent data because it is more available.

-7.5.3.1 Probabilistic Decision Trees
+7.5.3.1.
+Probabilistic Decision Trees